inkognitro/react-redux-saga-boilerplate/docs/environment.md

 ## Scripts
 Following scripts are executed for every yarn workspace.
 Be aware that these commands require [yarn](https://yarnpkg.com/) and [lerna](https://lerna.js.org/) as a global dependency.
-The `src/MobileApp` package is not yet being integrated and therefore not yet included in these scripts.
+Due to limitations of the react-native library the `src/mobile-app` package is not yet integrated as a yarn workspace.

 To install install `node_modules` in every package, run: